Azure/azure-cosmos-dotnet-v3/Microsoft.Azure.Cosmos.Samples/Usage/AzureFunctions/README.md

 # Cosmos client with Azure Function

-THis sample demonstrates how to maintain a Cosmos client and reuse the instance among Azure Function executions.
+This sample demonstrates how to maintain a Cosmos client and reuse the instance among Azure Function executions.

 ## Prerequisites